Did life on Earth begin earlier than we think? – DW – 08/01/2024

 The hydrothermal vent theory suggests that life on Earth could have begun on the ocean floor, around hydrothermal vents.
 These vents are openings in the seabed that expel hot, mineral-rich water.

-British geologist and member of the NASA Astrobiology Institute, Michael Russell, proposed that alkaline hydrothermal vents, which emit hydrogen, hydrogen sulfide, and methane, could have provided the ideal conditions for the formation of simple organic molecules.
+A British geologist and member of the NASA Astrobiology Institute, Michael Russell, proposed that alkaline hydrothermal vents, which emit hydrogen, hydrogen sulfide and methane, could have provided the ideal conditions for the formation of simple organic molecules.

 Chemosynthesis is a process through which microbes make their own food.
 They use energy from chemical reactions instead of sunlight.
 This allows them to live in dark places, such as the ocean floor.